insertnamethere/accountSharer/README.md

 The following **stretch** features are implemented:

 - [ ] make it look nice with animations and transitions and themes
+- [ ] prevent users from overlapping their own times/other times

 The following **additional** features are implemented: